 Support for Students with Disabilities

 We are committed to providing appropriate support for students with disabilities.
-We work closely with the Disability Resource Centre to ensure that students have what they need to take full advantage of their time at university.
+We work closely with the Accessibility and Disability Resource Centre to ensure that students have what they need to take full advantage of their time at university.

 We have six wheelchair accessible en-suite rooms and a flat specifically designed for wheelchair users, with an adapted kitchen and bathroom and an annex for an assistant if needed.
 All student rooms can be adapted for students with hearing impairments and there are hearing loops installed in a number of public rooms.